"My teaching, and quite frankly my life, has never been the same since

 A few years ago, I wrote a one-page story for my fifth graders.
-(At this point in time, students started French in fourth grade, so my fifth graders were still pretty basic in their language.)
-It's pretty ridiculous, and the kids roll their eyes about half-way through the story, but they enjoy it and I believe it has some pretty useful elements.
-(I have since written two more Christophe stories, but have not done anything with them in my classes.
+(At this point in time, students started French in fourth grade, so my fifth graders were still relatively basic with their language capabilities.)
+It's pretty ridiculous and the kids start to roll their eyes about half-way through the story, but they enjoy it and I believe it has some pretty useful elements.
+(I have since created two more Christophe stories but have not done anything with them in my classes.
 I literally wrote them yesterday!)
-I am also planning on putting some of my accompanying materials on TPT, so when that happens, I'll let you know.
-(I have A TON!)
+I also intent to upload some of my accompanying materials to TPT, so when that happens, I'll let you know.
+(And I have A TON!)
 One of my favorite follow-up activities is really simple, and could be adapted for multiple situations.
 Because I've been teaching this story for so long, I basically have it committed to memory.
 I project the story on my screen and stand facing my students.
 I then attempt to recite the story from memory.
 When I finish each sentence, my students indicate whether or not I have said the sentence correctly.
-One point for Madame for clever input!
+One point for Madame for back-door input!
 (Sometimes I legitimately screw up, especially with the times and kinds of balls, and sometimes I'll do it on purpose.
 My kids LOVE it when I make mistakes, and it's one of my favorite/easiest comprehension checks.)

 I originally wrote Christophe et la balle de golf in French, but there were a number of requests in the elementary CI Facebook group for an English translation.
 So, that cohort is currently benefiting from my sleep issues!

 Here are some of the main reasons why I like this story and think it's successful.